A-Bereta/Portfolio/README.md

 # About me
 Hi, my name is Adrianna.
-I am a novice software tester with a little bit of experience gained during Software Developement Academy course and on uTest.com platform.
+I am a novice software tester with a little bit of experience gained during the Software Developement Academy course and on uTest.com platform.
 I aim at improving my skills and knowledge in the software testing field and starting a new career in the IT industry.

 ## Tools
 - Screenpresso - Screen capture software